 The same applies to personnel in production enterprises that produce programmes ordered by a broadcaster or provider of audiovisual on-demand services.

-The Ministry may issue further regulations regarding presentation of a certificate of good conduct issued by the police.
+The Ministry can issue further regulations regarding presentation of a certificate of good conduct issued by the police.

 Section 2-19.
-Facilitation for people with hearing disabilities in television
+Facilitation for people with disabilities